abelectronicsuk/ABElectronics_CPP_Libraries/I2CSwitch/README.md

 ```
 reset()
 ```
 Reset the PCA9546A I2C switch.
 Resetting allows the PCA9546A to recover from a situation in which one of the downstream I2C buses is stuck in a low state.
-All channels will be set to an off state.
+All channels will be set to an off-state.
 **Returns:** null